 Things to do

 It’s fair to say that there’s not a massive amount of things to do in Winchelsea, and that’s part of its charm.
 The main pleasure is to be had from just wandering about and enjoying a parcel of Grade I and II listed buildings, pretty clapboard houses and stunning views.
-You’re only a mile from the sea and you can see cruise liners clearly from various streets.
-The museum runs regular cellar tours and of course, there are always great local walks, bike rides, Rye, and nearby Winchelsea beach.
+You’re only a mile from the beach and sea and you can see cruise liners clearly from various streets, and don’t forget to look out for Spike Milligan’s grave.
+The museum is open form 1st April until 26th October and they run cellar or under croft tours (check availability) or just opt for a local walk, bike ride or nearby Winchelsea beach.

 Places to stay